1jour1vin

 silky tannins

-"Featured in the 2025 Hachette Guide, discover this Pinot Noir from three sublime and distinct terroirs in the Côte de Nuits!"
+"Featured in the 2025 Hachette Guide, discover this Pinot Noir from three exquisite, distinct terroirs in the Côte de Nuits!"

-"A cuvée from three climates grouped together in the commune of Comblanchien.
-Twenty percent of the grapes were vinified whole.
-On the nose, it offers beautiful aromatic intensity around black cherry and blackberry.
-The palate, a little more reserved at this stage, but with good volume, is supported by silky tannins.
-2026-2030" (Guide Hachette 2025)
+“A cuvée sourced from three vineyards located in the commune of Comblanchien.
+Twenty percent of the grapes were vinified as whole clusters.
+On the nose, it offers beautiful aromatic intensity centered on black cherry and blackberry.
+The palate, a bit more reserved at this stage but with good body, is supported by silky tannins.
+2026–2030” (Guide Hachette 2025)

 Buy your Truchetet wines at the best price in a private sale!